Godoy/frontend-manual/accessibility-guidelines/README.md

 - aria-live

-Areas or widgets with dynamic content which updates without a page reload can be decorated with aria-live="polite".
+Areas or widgets with dynamic content which updates without a page reload can be decorated with `aria-live="polite"`.
 The screen reader will speak changes in these areas whenever the user is idle.
 [See more about aria-live](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions).

 See more about WAI-ARIA on [W3C Using ARIA](https://w3c.github.io/using-aria/).